creep3rcrafter/ice-spear/README.md

 - **How to use it**
   - Added a new build template button under the Actor-Templates section.
   - Simply select all the actors that you want.
-  - Enter the Template name just use simple characters spaces will be replaced with `_`.
+  - Enter the Template name just use simple characters.
-  - Then click build template .
+  - Then click build template.
-  - The Template will be copied to your clipboard for you to paste into your templates folder at `C:\Users\user\.ice-spear\templates` in .json format.
+  - The Template will be copied into your templates folder at `C:\Users\user\.ice-spear\templates` in .json format.
-  - Finally once you have created your template restart ice-spear
+  - Finally Now check your templates and it should be ready to use.
   <img src="https://github.com/creep3rcrafter/ice-spear/blob/Template-Builder/assets/img/Demo.gif">

 - **Notes**